How To Handle Social Rejection

 Use general approaches to making yourself feel better

 This is standard advice.
 Allow yourself to feel bad for a bit right after the rejection, but after that start doing things that will help pick up your mood and remind you that you've got a lot of other good things going on in your life.
 Go do something really fun, exercise, talk to someone about how you feel and get it off your chest, and so on.

 Watch how you think about and explain the rejection

-This is an essential point.
 When you get rejected you don't want to create a takeaway message that reinforce feelings of helplessness and low self-esteem.
 Catching and challenging your self-critical, unrealistic thoughts can help prevent that.
 This isn't to contradict the earlier point.
-If you feel bad, that's okay, and this isn't about trying to force your thinking to be 'perfect' so you won't feel a normal response.
+If you feel bad, that's okay, and this isn't about trying to force your thinking to be "perfect" so you won't feel a natural response.
 It's more about being on guard for thoughts that may make things even worse.
 This article gives an overview of disputing counterproductive thoughts.

 One thing you want to look for in particular is the explanation you give yourself for why the rejection happened.
-You may tend to blame it all on your supposed personal flaws and generalize one setback to mean no one could ever like you and your social issues will never get better.
+You may tend to blame it all on your supposed personal flaws and generalize one setback to mean no one could ever like you and your social problems will never get better.
 You might also unquestionably assume people have a negative opinion of you.

 Take the time to consider more innocuous explanations.
 First, question whether you even experienced a true rejection, or something that just felt like one.
 Maybe someone didn't answer a question of yours and you assumed it was because they were offended and hated you, when they just couldn't think of an answer, or their mind momentarily went elsewhere.
 Some other examples: